hochem/osmdeviationfinder/README.md

 Install [Vagrant](https://www.vagrantup.com "Vagrant") and [Virtualbox](https://www.virtualbox.org "Virtualbox") as Provider

 1. Add the box (570MB):
-vagrant box add osmdeviationfinder_ubuntu  http://dl.dropboxusercontent.com/s/8dc709laairnh2o/osmdeviationfinder_ubuntu.box
+`vagrant box add osmdeviationfinder_ubuntu http://dl.dropboxusercontent.com/s/8dc709laairnh2o/osmdeviationfinder_ubuntu.box`

-2. Run the following command in a folder where you want to init the box: vagrant init osmdeviationfinder_ubuntu
+2. Run the following command in a folder where you want to init the box:
+`vagrant init osmdeviationfinder_ubuntu`

-3. Create a forwarded port mapping by adding this line to the Vagrantfile: config.vm.network "forwarded_port", guest: 5000, host: 5000
+3. Create a forwarded port mapping by adding this line to the Vagrantfile:
+`config.vm.network "forwarded_port", guest: 5000, host: 5000`

 4. Start up the box:
-vagrant up
+`vagrant up`

 5. Connect to the box:
-vagrant ssh
+`vagrant ssh`

 6. To startup the osmdeviantionfinder web application run:
-./start_odf.sh
+`./start_odf.sh`

 This will set the virtualenvironemt for python and run the flask app.
-You can use the app on your host machine by visiting http://127.0.0.1:5000 in your browser
+You can use the app on your host machine by visiting [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser

+## Thesis
+The thesis (in german) is included in this repo and can be downloaded under the following link [thesis.pdf (40MB)](https://github.com/hochem/osmdeviationfinder/raw/master/thesis/thesis.pdf)

 ## Sample Data